• Play the sound file

 The Tennessee group [that's the pro-Confederacy group organizing Saturday's rally] falsely promotes the idea that slavery was not a factor in the South's decision to secede from the union.

-End quote.
-Now: slavery either was or was not a factor in secession.
+Now: Slavery either was or was not a factor in secession.
 From my own reading, especially of pre-secession remarks by Jefferson Davis and Alexander Hamilton Stephens, I'd judge that it was a factor, and a big one.
 That's just my reading, though: which, if you check out the shelves full of books about the Civil War in your library, is lamentably shallow.

 Slavery either was or was not a factor; there are arguments on both sides.
 Remember of course that there were slave states in the Union.
 Maryland didn't abolish slavery until almost the end of the war.